jcthomassie/dotfiles/README.md

 - Enable **Load preferences from a custom folder or URL**
 - Enter `~/dotfiles/.iterm2_profile`

+Also install iterm2 shell integration in the home directory.

 ## Windows

 Installation is managed with Windows PowerShell and [Chocolatey](https://docs.chocolatey.org/en-us/).